Volume 6, Issue 3 (Vol6,No3(21) 2025) 2025, 6(3): 424-441 | Back to browse issues page

 URL: http://jeche.ir/article-1-332-en.html

-2- Assistant Professor, Department of Educational Sciences, Faculty of Literature and Humanities, Malayer University, Malayer, Iran
+2- Department of Educational Sciences, Faculty of Literature and Humanities, Malayer University, Malayer, Iran.

-Discussion: According to the results of the research, there is no specific priority given to energy literacy education in preschool Aims and curricula.
-The need to create official resources, develop standard content, and utilize attractive teaching and evaluation methods are steps that can lead to improving the quality of energy literacy education in preschool centers.
+Conclusion According to the results, no specific priority has been given to energy literacy goals and curriculum heading in preschools of Iran county.
+The need to create official resources, develop standard content, and utilize attractive teaching and evaluation methods are steps that can lead to improving the quality of energy literacy education in preschools.

 Type of Study: Research | Subject: Special